What's portfolio rebalancing?

 Portfolio rebalancing is something that should happen throughout your investment life.
 Some rebalancing is to make sure you maintain the allocation you initially set up.
 And some portfolio rebalancing happens because your goals will change over time—you’ll want to get more conservative with your money as you get closer to retirement, for instance.
 As your asset allocation changes, you’ll need to do portfolio rebalancing.

 What are the pros?
 One of the biggest pros to portfolio rebalancing is that it keeps risk under control, and sometimes just maintaining a level of risk takes some action.
-Consider our friend Average Joe Investor.
-Mr. AJ Investor decides he wants 35% of his money invested in non-Canadian stocks and 40% of his money in ultra-conservative Canadian bonds.
+Consider our friend Joe Bloggs.
+Mr. JB decides he wants 35% of his money invested in non-UK stocks and 40% of his money in ultra-conservative UK bonds.
 (What can we say?
-AJ is risk-averse.)
-One year later, because of changes in the value of his assets, half of his money is outside of Canada and only 30% is held in bonds.
+JB is risk-averse.)
+One year later, because of changes in the value of his assets, half of his money is outside of the UK and only 30% is held in bonds.
 In order to maintain the level of risk he feels is right for him, he’s going to have to do some portfolio rebalancing by selling some foreign stocks and reallocating the money to bonds.